hendriau/Summix_manuscript/README.md

 ## Summix_manuscript
 R scripts and data used for the Summix manuscript analysis.

+### ancestry_adjusted_datasets
+Example data sets which adjust gnomAD AFs to a homogenous AFR or admixed Peruvian sample.

 ### Bootstrap
 *block_bootstrap.R*: Functions which perform the block bootstrap of exome/genome data.